| by Steve

 sporting events at 90 frames per second at HDTV resolution.

 Time and funding will tell if that noble effort will succeed.
+The earliest over the air DTV broadcasts will simply be standard

 definition television connected to a DTV encoder carrying